 The purpose of the Water Utility is to insure that the collection, treatment, storage, transmission and distribution of water is done in a professional manner which protects the public health; to provide potable water that is satisfactory for drinking in its physical, chemical and biological characteristics; and to produce adequate quantities of water to meet the demands for consumption, industrial uses, and fire suppression in a cost effective manner that preserves the public’s investment in the water system.
 All of this is done in accordance with EPA and MDH regulations.
-The City of Lewiston’s most recent drinking water Consumer Confidence Report is available at the lower right-hand corner of this page.
+The City of Lewiston’s most recent drinking water (Consumer Confidence) reports (2018, 2017) are available under Departments/City Government/Public Notices.

 The purpose of the Sewer Utility is to enhance the health and quality of life for City residents by insuring that the collection, treatment, and disposal of human waste is performed in a cost effective manner.
 To ensure public and environmental safety, this is done in compliance with EPA and MDH regulations.